rougin/fortem/README.md

 <input type="text" name="name" :disabled="loading">
 ```

-The `onClick` method adds the `@click` attribute to a button, executing its function on click:
+From the `Button` class, the `onClick` method adds the `@click` attribute to a button, executing its function on click:

 ``` php
 // index.php